 It’s possible that you don’t have a great relationship with your boss; many people don’t.
 This isn’t something you can change overnight, but check out this Fast Company article on fostering a better dialogue with your manager.

 When the time comes, it’s best to get straight to the point.
-Say that you’re planning to take some time out of work to travel, and you’d love to discuss a possible arrangement to return to work with them afterwards.
+Say that you’re planning to take some time out of work to travel, to study, spend time with family, or whatever it is you plan to do, and you’d love to discuss a possible arrangement to return to work with them afterwards.
 You can then lay out the case you’ve already prepared about why this will benefit the organisation, and how the practical arrangements might work.

 You don’t need to recite all this from memory.
 Take in some notes to refer back to whenever you need them.
-It’s not a stage performance; it’s more important that you get all the vital points across.
+This is not a stage performance; it’s more important that you get all the vital points across.

 Finally, once you’ve talked through your request, listen and observe.
 Try to gage the reaction and take stock for the next steps.
 This almost certainly won’t be the last meeting on the matter; your manager will need time to consider it, and HR will probably need to be involved.